 The Corporation's concentration of credit risk was related to the three largest customers within the Corporation.
-Besides the aforementioned customers, there was no other customer that accounted for 10% of total gross accounts receivable for the years ended December 31, 2022 and 2021.
-The three largest customers are creditworthy counterparties; therefore, the Corporation believes the concentration of credit risk is insignificant.
+Besides the aforementioned customers, there was no other customer that accounted for 10% of total gross accounts receivable for the years ended December 31, 2023 and 2022.
+The three largest customers are creditworthy counterparties; therefore, the Corporation believes the concentration of credit risk is insignificant for the remaining accounts receivable.